quicwg/base-drafts/draft-ietf-quic-transport.md

 Destination Connection ID:

-: The Destination Connection ID field follows the DCID Length field and is between 0 and 20 bytes in length. {{negotiating-connection-ids}} describes the use of this field in more detail.
+: The Destination Connection ID field follows the Destination Connection ID Length field and is between 0 and 20 bytes in length.
+  {{negotiating-connection-ids}} describes the use of this field in more detail.

-SCID Length:
+Source Connection ID Length:

 : The byte following the Destination Connection ID contains the length in bytes of the Source Connection ID field that follows it.
 This length is encoded as